brunorybicki/Kattis-Solutions/README.md

 Some problem directories may contain solutions written in more than one programming language.

 ## Languages
-The repository currently contains solutions written primarily in:
+The repository currently contains solutions written in:
 - C
 - Java